-Using a fixed-target experiment, the collaboration discovered a particle, which they called an upsilon.
+Using a fixed-target experiment, the collaboration discovered a particle that they called an upsilon.
 It was composed of a previously unobserved kind of quark, the bottom quark, and its antimatter partner, the antibottom quark.
 The bottom quark was then the heaviest subnuclear particle ever observed, weighing in at 10 times the mass of a proton.

-Physicists at Brookhaven National Laboratory and SLAC National Accelerator Laboratory had in 1974 discovered particles made up of charm quarks and their antimatter partners, anticharm quarks.
-The discovery of the bottom quark provided important proof of the speculation that all matter is made up of quarks.
+In 1974, physicists at Brookhaven National Laboratory and SLAC National Accelerator Laboratory had discovered particles made of charm quarks and their antimatter partners, anticharm quarks.
+The discovery of the bottom quark provided important proof that all matter is made up of quarks.